Blogging / Update old blog posts (and SEO ’em): an easy-peasy guide

 A GIF of Sweet Brown saying "Ain't nobody got time for that!"

-Perhaps you haven’t reviewed or had a mind to update old blog posts since the dawn of your website, and if that’s the case, get ready to clean house with this easy-peasy guide.
+Perhaps you haven’t had a mind to update old blog posts since the dawn of your website, and if that’s the case, get ready to clean house with this easy-peasy guide.

 Here’s what we’re covering in this TL;DR article: